How Chinese Celebrate Moon Cake Festival

 Time for reunions, mooncakes and lanterns

-Moon Cake Festival as it is commonly known will be celebrated on 4th October 2017.
+Moon Cake Festival as it is commonly known was celebrated on 13th September 2019.
 It is the second most important celebration in the Chinese calendar after the Chinese New Year and is a time for family reunions.

 These days, the celebration is not only enjoyed by the Chinese alone but also other races.
 Halal moon cake for Muslims is a testimony of how the festival has evolved here.